 For junior positions, we might look more for school experience, and for art leads, we’re more interested in seeing previous professional work.

 Applicants whose portfolios and CVs have stood out are then invited to a first screening call with one of our recruiters.
 This is an informal chat that helps us get to know you and your career aspirations.
 After that comes an art test.
-This is designed to assess both your technical skills and to see how close you can match our style.
+This is designed to assess both your technical skills and to see how closely you can match our style.
 Following a successful art test, we do two rounds of Zoom interviews, leading to our two trial days.
 This blog post talks about why we do them and what you can expect – but it was written pre-Corona and now all our trial days are virtual.
 Still, it’s a pretty good explanation of how we think about trial days and what you can expect.

 On your two trial days, you’ll be given two tasks.
 For 2d artist positions, for example, on the first day we’ll ask you to design a background for an Idle Miner Tycoon event mine, and on the second we’ll ask you to design a store offer.
 We’ll provide you with character style guides, our internal best-practices and will answer all the questions you have.
 At this point remember, you made it through three interviews and one art test.
 We want you to succeed on your trial days!
 The best outcome for everyone at this point is that you ace the tasks and accept a position with us.